aLFoNSiT00/Personal/README.md

 # Personal
 FC project
 Personal project to help in the organization of a family.
 Contains a plan manager, diary, a little accounts panel.
-Its no over.
-Next will be a little webbrowser and a audioplayer.
+Its not over.
+Next, will have a little browser and a audioplayer.
+Connection with mysql localhost.